l0wigh/Fluorite/EVO2.md

+# Workflow bugs
+- [ ] Handle focus properly and force everything to focus the last focused window

 # TODO
 - [ ] Add the possibility to seamlessly move a floating window to another monitors and that it change it's workspace too
 - [ ] ?
 Add a way to recognize a missplaced floating and fix it's workspace to the current monitor it's in